 Daniel Donaghy is a writer, professor, father, and husband whose poetry evokes growing up in Philadelphia, the inspiration of his chapbook “What Cement is Made of,” a finalist for this year’s Anzaldúa Poetry Prize.

 “What Cement is Made of” chronicles the inner city racial violence and poverty-stricken neighborhoods Donaghy grew up around.
 Donaghy has received awards such as the Paterson Prize for Literary Excellence for his most recent book “Start with the Trouble.”
-He was also awarded the Board of Regents Teaching Award from Eastern Connecticut State University wIMG_5308here he currently teaches poetry and creative writing.
+He was also awarded the Board of Regents Teaching Award from Eastern Connecticut State University where he currently teaches poetry and creative writing.

 Donaghy was encouraged by his poetry professor at Kuztown University to share his work and believe in his voice, and now he encourages his students to do the same.